datacommonsorg/data/scripts/biomedical/human1 data/README.md

 ### License

+Creative Commons Attribution 4.0 International
-Information about License can be found [here](https://github.com/SysBioChalmers/Human-GEM/blob/master/LICENSE.md)
+More information about License can be found [here](https://github.com/SysBioChalmers/Human-GEM/blob/master/LICENSE.md)

 ## About the Import